leaf-node/kaya/README.md

     rest-server --path /srv/backups/kaya/ --append-only --private-repos

-Now you can initialize or update a backup like so:
+Now you can initialize (if it doesn't yet exist) and update a backup like so:

     kaya www1.example.com backup -- --one-file-system / /srv /home --exclude /foo